dschoerk/GPU_Arch_SS19/README.md

 If the executable was created via a debug build, the following additional option is supported:

 * `-v`, `--verbose` - produce verbose tracing output on `stdout`

+In the following a sample run of the benchmarking framework is shown:

+    [tom@herz GPU_Arch_SS19]$ ./streaming_min_max_comparison -s 10000000 -w 5 -i 10

+    Performing a comparison using the following parameters: window_size = 5
+      sample_size = 10000000
+      number_of_iterations = 10

+    lemire = 18.159 seconds
+    cuda plain = 7.2461 seconds
+    thrust = 0.528345 seconds
+    cuda streams = 0.527815 seconds